Roborock H6 Review

 4 Reasons why you should buy the Roborock H6

-1. Extended run time: While it didn’t reach 90 minutes, the H6 ran for over 86 minutes, which is the longest so far of all the vacuums I tested from one battery.
+1. Extended run time: While it didn’t reach 90 minutes, the H6 ran for over 86 minutes, the longest of all the vacuums I tested from one battery.

 2. Cleans floors well: The standard brush roll is well-designed and didn’t have issues in the cleaning tests (aside from the Fruit loops).